pawmint/zigbee-gw/README.md

 This program have to be set up on the beaglebone when sensors using zigbee are installed in a home.

 ##How To configure the BeagleBone:
-Create a git repository for ubigate in /home switch to the branch API Create the git repository for zigbe-gw in /home. switch to the branch dev Create a virtual environment and install the following libraries:
+Create a git repository for ubigate in /home and switch to the branch API.

+Create the git repository for zigbe-gw in /home and switch to the branch dev.

+Create a virtual environment and install the following libraries:
 ```
 argparse==1.2.1